nytimes/react-tracking/README.md

 ## Usage
 `@track()` expects two arguments, `trackingData` and `options`.
 - `trackingData` represents the data to be tracked
-- `options` is an optional object that accepts two properties:
+- `options` is an optional object that accepts three properties:
   - `dispatch`, which is a function to use instead of the default CustomEvent dispatch behavior.
 See the section on custom `dispatch()` later in this document.
   - `dispatchOnMount`, when set to `true`, dispatches the tracking data when the component mounts to the DOM.
 When provided as a function will be called on componentDidMount with all of the tracking context data as the only argument.
+  - `process`, which is a function, that should be used once on top level component.
+Gets called with tracking data of components down a tree, and provides dispatch on mount with data returned from it, if it's not falsy.

 `nyt-react-tracking` is best used as a `@decorator()` using the [babel decorators plugin](https://github.com/loganfsmyth/babel-plugin-transform-decorators-legacy).